drewkotarski/Bubble-Trouble-2/README.md

 ### Molly McGuire @mollyelizabethmcguire11
 will work on...
-Drawing objects to the sceen for milestone 1, collision detection for milestone 2, and any bug fixing before the final presentation.
+- Drawing objects to the sceen for milestone 1, which includes bubbles, the user, and the hook
+- Collision detection for milestone 2, which includes bubble and hook collision and bubble and player collisions
+- Bug fixing before the final presentation, as well as helping with the HUD and bubble physics

 ### Michael Danino @mdanino94
 will work on...